MedHackOpen/HospitalPriceSpider/README.md

 If we do a good job, it will be easier to hold the medical industry accountable and introduce interesting new tools like swaps for consumers that could VASTLY lower healthcare costs.
 This is the first step.

-The format we are using at MedHack look like this:
+The format we are using at MedHack for procedures, medications, and devices look like this:

 ```json